Fashion Workflow

 Is this better for social clips or product pages?

 Both.
-Vertical editorial motion is a strong fit for Reels and TikTok, while cleaner model shots and restrained camera movement work well for PDP hero loops and campaign cutdowns.
+Vertical editorial motion is a strong fit for mobile social feeds, while cleaner model shots and restrained camera movement work well for PDP hero loops and campaign cutdowns.